groupdocs-parser/GroupDocs.Parser-Products/content/parser/net/extract-barcode/fb2.en.md

             // Verify that the file supports barcode extraction if (!parser.Features.Barcodes) {
-                Console.WriteLine("Handle cases where barcode extraction is not supported");
+                Console.WriteLine("Barcode extraction is not supported");
                 return;
             }